 Dogs may suffer from weakness and lethargy depending on how much blood they lost.
 If you notice any of these signs, make sure to bring your pooch to the vet right away.
 The symptoms of this disease may seem subtle, which is why many owners may not think twice about it until this life-threatening disease has gone too far.

 By the time some dog owners notice abnormal behavior, the hemangiosarcoma has metastasized to the mesentery, intestines, liver, and lungs.
-Consult with your vet because when a large tumor ruptures, it may lead to collapse, severe hemorrhage, and death.
+Consult with your vet because when a large tumor ruptures, it may lead to collapse, severe hemorrhage, and can be fatal.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE